Brandon Woodruff: 2025

 Woodruff returned to the Brewers in the middle of the 2025 season, having encountered multiple setbacks during minor league rehabilitation starts: right ankle tendonitis that flared up in May at the end of a 30-day rehabilitation period (allowed for players that are nearing a return from the injured list), and a batted ball clipping his right elbow in June.

 Woodruff was activated from the injured list on July 6.
 In his first start for the Brewers that day, Woodruff debuted a new cutter to good effect.
 In 12 starts for Milwaukee, he logged a 7-2 record and 3.20 ERA with 83 strikeouts across 64 2/3 innings pitched.
 Woodruff declined his 2026 option on November 3 and became a free agent.
 On November 18, he accepted the $22 million qualifying offer and returned to the Brewers.

+2026

+On July 12, 2026, Woodruff was placed on the 60-day injured list.
+On July 18, it was announced that Woodruff would require season-ending surgery to repair the capsule in his throwing shoulder, necessitating a recovery timetable that threatens his readiness for the 2027 season.

 Personal life

 Woodruff is married to Jonie Woodruff.
-They have a daughter and son together.
+Together they have a daughter and son.
+Their third child, a son, was born in July 2026.